t0kenz/DAT255/Documents/socialcontract.md

 ### Social Contract

 #### General
-A good team member should be in time.
-If the member is late three times “fika” has to be offered at the next meeting.
-A member should notify the group if they know that they will be late.
-“Akademisk kvart” is in effect.
-Sent = 5 min + självförvållat
-Fika = Kaffe/person

 Everyone is not at the same level of ambition, and that is ok.
 As long as everybody work the needed amount of hours in the end.

 We will mainly work together 8-17 on weekdays and avoid weekends, regardless of how we work by ourselves.